elemdiscovery/Dotnist/README.md

 ## RDS Database

 The 'minimal' modern RDS database is comically large at >170 GB after extraction, so we have a manual workflow to shrink the database into just a single package reference for each unique Sha256 hash, discarding the filename and other hash types from the database as well.
-The library is designed to work with both a full database and the flattened database, but the Docker container bundles this hand made flattened database.
+The library is designed to work with both a full database and the flattened database, but the Docker container bundles this handmade flattened database.

 ### Versions